crey0/morse/doc/man/morse_man_page.rst

 A robot and its environment are created in MORSE by building a model in Blender.
 Actuator and sensor objects are attached to robot models, and may be interacted with via a variety of middleware protocols.
-Simulations can be programmed using Python scripts or inside of Blender itself.
-Currently supported middleware includes YARP, MOOS, ROS, Pocolibs, Mavlink, HLA, PPRZLink, as well as a plain socket interface.
+Simulations can be programmed via Python scripts or inside of Blender itself.
+Currently supported middleware includes YARP, MOOS, ROS, Pocolibs, Mavlink, HLA, PPRZLink, DSAAM as well as a plain socket interface.

 Options
 -------